This post contains affiliate links.

 What to do when you’re soon-to-be one year old daughter loves Mickey but you want to throw a girly first birthday party?
 Easy: you compromise and throw a DIY 1st birthday Minnie Mouse party complete with all the pink, polka dots, and flowers you can possibly fit in one room.

 Sounds super easy right?
 No. It was hard work, but it was all so, so worth it to see that little girl happily flinging around the pink, polka-dot balloon that her papaw tied to her wrist.

 Oh and that smash cake?
 She smashed it for sure with a huge smile on her face the whole time.

 Planning this party was so fun.
 I’ve never been so creative in my life and seeing it come together on party day was the highlight of my week (maybe my month).
-It was also the first time I have gotten to use my photo backdrop, which was pretty necessary in this old, brown colored building.
+It was also the first time I have gotten to use my photo backdrop, (best investment ever if you want really nice pictures of that dessert table setup) which was pretty necessary in this old, brown colored building.